 Finding out that you’re unexpectedly pregnant is always scary, but it’s even more overwhelming when you’re a teenager.
-You may be struggling to deal with your feelings, or to understand what to do next.

 Knowing that someone is there to support you, no matter what you decide to do, is an important first step.

 Step 2: Make sure you’re taking care of your own mental and physical health.
 Visit a doctor as soon as possible!
-They can talk to you about your pregnancy options, answer questions you might have and make sure you’re in good physical health.
+They can talk to you about your teenage pregnancy options, answer questions you might have and make sure you’re in good physical health.
 They can also help if you’re experiencing anxiety or depression as a result of this pregnancy.

 Immediately avoid anything that could harm your health (and the health of the pregnancy) like alcohol, smoking and vaping, or drugs.

 Step 3: Decide which of the three options available for teenage pregnancy is right for you.
 This is probably the hardest choice you’ve ever had to make, but it’s something you need to decide as soon as possible before your options become limited.

 Take some time to learn about your pregnancy options and reflect on what you want your future to look like.
 Again: There is no right or wrong choice; there’s only the choice that’s right for you!
 This is something that nobody but you can decide.

 We’ll talk more about those options and try to answer some of the questions you may have below.

 Many people don’t understand their unplanned teenage pregnancy options.
 They may also harbor some myths or concerns about their options for unplanned pregnancy in high school, or they may not be sure how to access their adolescent pregnancy options.

 Below is a brief overview of the three options for a pregnant teenage girl: